antzGames/gdx-ode4j-examples/README.md

 ## Demo

-My demo is a modified version of the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in ode4j demo package.
+My demo is a modified version of the [DemoCrash](https://github.com/tzaeschke/ode4j/blob/master/demo/src/main/java/org/ode4j/demo/DemoCrash.java) in the ode4j [demo package](https://github.com/tzaeschke/ode4j/tree/master/demo/src/main/java/org/ode4j/demo).
 This demo is shown on the video at the top of this page.

 It currently creates 75 boxes and I get 60 frame per second (fps) on a Chrome based browser.
 You can increase the size of the wall, resulting in more boxes by modifying these two constants: